GauravB1997/BlueStacksProject/README.md

 How to add roles:
 When you want to add roles or edit roles please enter the roles in comma separated format and no spaces between them.
 Ex. role1,role2,role3

+What do the integer accesslevels mean:
+1- Only read
+4- Read and Write
+7- Read, Write and Delete